 Preparation does take some time.
-So if you’re prepping for a party, feel free to do all of the spicy cottage pie prep work first then refrigerate it.
-When you’re ready, simply pop it in the oven at around 300 degrees Fahrenheit for 30 minutes to reheat and omit the final step of broiling the cheese.
+So if you’re prepping for a party, feel free to do all of the spicy cottage pie prep work first, then refrigerate it.
+When you’re ready, simply pop it in the oven at around 300 degrees Fahrenheit for 30 minutes to reheat and omit the last step of broiling the cheese.

 Spicy Cottage Pie

 - 6 large potatoes peeled and roughly chopped

 - 1/2 teaspoon salt

 - 1 onion peeled and chopped

 - 1 cup shredded cheddar cheese